-- WHAT: Complete details can be found on our event page.
+- WHAT: Complete details will be posted on our events calendar.

 Our plants come from Spence Restoration Nursery in Muncie, IN.
 Spence is a reputable company specializing in native plant propagation.
 Visit their website for a wealth of information about restoration and native plant installation.
 You'll also find lots of information about the native plants they sell and their environmental specifications.
 Check out their video section with lots of other "how-to" examples.

 This year, we are selling almost 30 different species of plants native to Indiana, including flowers, grasses, and sedges, all of which are perennial.
-Plants come in 2-3/8" square by 3-3/4" deep open-bottom plastic pots.
+Plants come in 2.375" by 3.75" open-bottom pots.
 While they are not large, many of the species will bloom this year if planted in the proper location.
 Once established, they will provide years of blooms and habitat for you and native Indiana wildlife.
 Experts will be on hand to answer your questions.